spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/prepare-user-data.md

 ---

 The Edge Installer supports using a custom configuration file in the format of a YAML file named **user-data** that you can use to customize the installation.
-You can provide the customized configuration to the Edge Installer as a user data file.
 For more information on how to provide the configuration to the Edge Installer, refer to [Build Edge Installer ISO](./palette-canvos/build-installer-iso.md).
 Additionally, you can also provide the configuration during site deployment as site-specific configuration.
 This can replace, supplement, or override your installer configuration you provide to the installer ISO.
 For more information, refer to [Apply Site User Data](../site-deployment/site-installation/site-user-data.md).

-This article guides you through several important configurations in the **user-data** file.
+This article guides you through several important configuration blocks in the **user-data** file.
 However, you can use many additional parameters to further customize your installation.
 Review the Edge [Install Configuration](../edge-configuration/installer-reference.md) resource to learn more about all the supported configuration parameters you can use in the configuration user data.